Working Through COVID-19 Together

 David Leonhardt, The New York Times, April 17, 2020

 The New York Times columnist, David Leonhardt writes about American companies acting responsibly and irresponsibly during the COVID-19 pandemic, and what to do about it.
-Leonhardt mentions how PetSmart has now re-opened dog grooming salons, Holland America is now planning to force some crew members to remain on board ships without passengers, and Marriot International has begun “furloughing” most of its American workers.
+Leonhardt mentions how PetSmart has now re-opened dog grooming salons, Holland America is now planning to force some crew members to remain onboard ships without passengers, and Marriot International has begun “furloughing” most of its American workers.
 Leonhardt claims that “attention” is a remedy for companies that are behaving poorly amid the coronavirus pandemic.
-If the company’s employees, journalists, and customers call attention to poor corporate behavior that endangers people, there is a chance the company will stop.
+If the company’s employees, journalists, and customers call attention to poor corporate behaviour that endangers people, there is a chance the company will stop.
 “Corporations are always concerned about new information that could harm their reputation with customers, but the pandemic has intensified their sensitivity,” writes Judd Legum, a lawyer and journalist at the Popular Information.

 To read the full story go to The New York Times